 Not the county, or the lunch meat.
-This Devon is an inner-city café baking magic muffins
+This Devon is an inner-city café baking magic muffins and now opening for dinner

 It can be a long, dark lunchtime of the soul when you’re stranded on the eastern side of Central.
 The dreary stretch of pubs and late-night kebab joints along Devonshire Street doesn’t do much to inspire the appetite and when you’re pressed for time the hike down to Malibu or Chur Burger is that little bit too far.
 But Devon Café is set to remedy your midday malaise.
 Here they are growing their own herbs, pickling their own shallots, fennel and beetroot and slinging some quality coffee from 5 Senses in Perth.